-Capital markets have for the last few years been in a period of disruption and instability.
-These market conditions have materially and adversely affected debt and equity capital markets in the United States and abroad, which have had, and may in the future have, a negative impact on our business and operations.
+Capital markets could experience a period of disruption and instability.
+Such market conditions have historically and could again have a material and adverse effect on debt and equity capital markets in the United States and abroad, which could have a materially negative impact on our business and operations.

-The global capital markets have been in a period of disruption as evidenced by a lack of liquidity in the debt capital markets, significant write-offs in the financial services sector, the re-pricing of credit risk in the broadly syndicated credit market and the failure of certain major financial institutions.
-Despite actions of the United States federal government and foreign governments, these events contributed to worsening general economic conditions that materially and adversely impacted the broader financial and credit markets and reduced the availability of debt and equity capital for the market as a whole and financial services firms in particular.
-Although these conditions have ameliorated to some extent, they could continue for a prolonged period of time or worsen in the future.
-While these conditions persist, we and other companies in the financial services sector may have to access, if available, alternative markets for debt and equity capital.
-Equity capital may be difficult to raise because, subject to some limited exceptions which as of the date of this prospectus apply to us, as a BDC we are generally not able to issue additional shares of our common stock at a price less than net asset value without general approval by our shareholders, which we currently have, and approval of the specific issuance by our board of directors.
+Global capital markets have historically experienced periods of disruption and instability characterized by a lack of liquidity in the debt capital markets, significant losses in the principal value of investments, the re-pricing of credit risk in the broadly syndicated credit market and the failure of certain major financial institutions.
+Such conditions may occur for a prolonged period of time.
+These market conditions have historically and could again have a material adverse effect on debt and equity capital markets in the United States and Europe, which could have a materially negative impact on our business, financial condition and results of operations.
+We and other companies in the financial services sector may have to access, if available, alternative markets for debt and equity capital.
+In such circumstances, equity capital may be difficult to raise because subject to some limited exceptions, as a BDC, we are generally not able to issue additional shares of our common stock at a price less than net asset value without general approval by our shareholders, which we currently have, and approval of the specific issuance by our Board.
 In addition, our ability to incur indebtedness or issue preferred stock is limited by applicable regulations such that our asset coverage, as defined in the 1940 Act, must equal at least 200% immediately after each time we incur indebtedness or issue preferred stock.
-The debt capital that will be available, if at all, may be at a higher cost and on less favorable terms and conditions in the future.
+The debt capital that may be available, if at all, may be at a higher cost and on less favorable terms and conditions in the future.
 Any inability to raise capital could have a negative effect on our business, financial condition and results of operations.

-Not withstanding the amended and restated credit facility we recently executed (the "Amended & Restated Facility"), which, among other things, extended the final maturity of some of our indebtedness until May 2016, market conditions have made, and may in the future make, it difficult to extend the maturity of or refinance our existing indebtedness and any failure to do so could have a material adverse effect on our business.
+Market conditions may in the future make it difficult to extend the maturity of or refinance our existing indebtedness, including the final maturity of our senior secured credit facility in May 2016, and any failure to do so could have a material adverse effect on our business.
 The illiquidity of our investments may make it difficult for us to sell such investments if required.
 As a result, we may realize significantly less than the value at which we have recorded our investments.